KaisarJamil/Ethereum-Kickstart-App/README.md

 # Ethereum-Kickstarter-Project

- A Kickstart Crowd funding App written in React and Solidity Smart Contracts on Ethereum Blockchain.
+Its a Kickstart Crowd funding App implemented using React and Solidity Smart Contracts on Ethereum Blockchain.